Open main menu Close main menu

 Qualification Pathway

 Once you’ve completed this programme and your apprenticeship, you’ll receive the Level 4 qualification: New Zealand Certificate in Light Automotive Engineering.
-From here, you will be able to work as a qualified Light Automotive Engineer.
+From here, you will be able to work as a qualified Light Automotive Engineer and move on to many other automotive career options.

 Graduates may also apply to be assessed for a Warrant of Fitness license via the Vehicle Inspectors Preparatory Course.